Going Hollywood: Plot

-In Hollywood there is difficulty with the player chosen to replace Bill and eventually Bill finally appears at the Studio to rejoin Sylvia in the film's closing sequence to sing 'Our Big Love Scene'.
+In Hollywood there is difficulty with the player chosen to replace Bill and eventually Bill finally appears at the Studio to rejoin Sylvia in the film's closing sequence to sing "Our Big Love Scene".

-The song 'Beautiful Girl' is sung by Crosby at the beginning of the film before his departure for Hollywood when technicians arrive to record it.
-When he boards the train at Grand Central Terminal there is a big production number where he and the chorus sing 'Going Hollywood'.
-He also sings a few lines of 'Just an Echo in the Valley'.
-Crosby is also heard singing 'Our Big Love Scene' on the radio when Jill is showing Sylvia her apartment.
-'We'll Make Hay While the Sun Shines' is a dream-sequence production number with thunderstorm effects at the Studio and is featured by Crosby, Marion Davies, chorus and dancers.
-An impersonation act by The Radio Rogues is also filmed at the Studio and includes imitations of Kate Smith ('When The Moon Comes Over The Mountain').
-Russ Columbo ('You Call It Madness But I Call It Love'), Morton Downey ('Remember Me?') and Rudy Vallee ('My Dime Is Your Dime').
-Crosby sings 'After Sundown' at the party.
-'Temptation' was an early film attempt to fit a song into the story pattern and was presented dramatically by Crosby whilst drinking tequila in a bar at Tijuana.
+The song "Beautiful Girl" is sung by Crosby at the beginning of the film before his departure for Hollywood when technicians arrive to record it.
+When he boards the train at Grand Central Terminal there is a big production number where he and the chorus sing "Going Hollywood".
+He also sings a few lines of "Just an Echo in the Valley".
+Crosby is also heard singing "Our Big Love Scene" on the radio when Jill is showing Sylvia her apartment.
+"We'll Make Hay While the Sun Shines" is a dream-sequence production number with thunderstorm effects at the Studio and is featured by Crosby, Davies, chorus and dancers.
+An impersonation act by The Radio Rogues is also filmed at the studio and includes imitations of Kate Smith ("When The Moon Comes Over The Mountain").
+Russ Columbo ("You Call It Madness But I Call It Love"), Morton Downey ("Remember Me?") and Rudy Vallee ("My Dime Is Your Dime").
+Crosby sings "After Sundown" at the party.